 Vet Your Suppliers

 Several supplier directories exist that are organized around markets or particular products or services.
 They typically use a screening process to make sure the suppliers on that list are genuine wholesalers.
 However, most directories charge a fee for access.
-Directories can be helpful tools, but they are not necessary if you have already know the product you want to sell.
+Directories can be helpful tools, but they are not necessary if you already know the product you want to sell.
 This is because you should be able to identify wholesalers by calling the manufacturer and attending trade shows.
-You might still want to use directories to browse large numbers of products and to identify potential items to add to your online store.
+You may still want to use directories to browse large numbers of products and to identify potential items to add to your online store.

 There are also several questions you should ask of potential wholesalers to vet them.
 Most importantly, make sure they have a high-quality customer sales team in place.
 Good wholesalers should assign you to an individual sales representative who can take care of any issues that arise by working with you directly.
 This will help you solve any customer issues in a timely manner.
 It will also give you someone to hold accountable if anything goes wrong.